vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 ## 3. Do they inspire trust, confidence, and safety?

 Pain is a protective response designed to keep your body safe from danger.
 Perceived threats in the environment can profoundly affect your pain experience and pain-related behaviors.
-It doesn't matter if the threat is *actually* dangerous or not - in either case, the danger is real as far as your pain system is concerned.
+It doesn't matter if the threat is *actually* dangerous or not - as far as your pain system is concerned, the danger is real.

 Health-related decisions are some of the most important and personally relevant decisions you will ever make.
 Add to this the fact that your clinician is intimately involved in helping you when you're at your most vulnerable, and it's easy to see why **the last thing you'd ever want is for your clinician to be perceived as a threat by your pain system.** Your clinician *needs* to be a source of safety.

 To ensure a sense of safety, it is essential to form a relationship with your clinician based on mutual trust.
 Trust can take time to develop, but don't disregard first impressions.
 Pay close attention to the feeling you walk away with after an initial consultation with a new clinician.
-Do they leave you feeling empowered and safe?
+Do they leave you feeling empowered and cared for?
 Or depressed and anxious?

 It is well known that self-efficacy (i.e., self-belief) is one of the most important determinants of long-term health outcomes.
 Your clinician should be someone who inspires boundless confidence.
 Finding confidence in your own body when it feels like it's failing you is *hard*.
 But while you might not always believe in your ability to climb that mountain, your clinician sure as hell should.

 Does your clinician pile on top of your worries?
 Does it feel like they aren't really listening to you?
-It goes without saying that a clinical environment characterized by disinterest, fearmongering, and pessimism poses a great hurdle to you evolving in a positive direction.
+It goes without saying that a clinical environment characterized by disinterest, fearmongering, and pessimism poses a significant hurdle to you evolving in a positive direction.

 ## 4. Do they set goals and monitor progression?